Phando/Streamdeck-Stonks/README.md

 ### Set the symbol:

 For stocks use the stock symbol.
-You would enter GME.
+GME, TSLA...

 For crypto you will need the coin symbol and the currency you want to display.
-For Etherium in USD you would enter ETH-USD.
+ETH-USD, BTC_EUR...

-If the plugin runs into any issues or can not find a symbol, you will see a 'Not Found' error state
+If the plugin runs into any issues or can not find a symbol, you will see a 'Not Found' error state.
+If the plugin doesn't recover, restart the Streamdeck app.

 ![Error](images/Error.png)